saraspotey2-debug/Experiment-4/README.md

 6. Element can be removed by using remove. example-name_of_the_set.remove(element_to_be_removed).
 7. Union of elements-The union of two sets is a set that contains all elements that are in either set or in both set.
 Symbol-|.
 8. Intersection- The common elements to both the set is called intersection of set.
 Symbol-&.
 9. Difference- The difference of two sets means the set of elements that are present in the first set but not in the second set.
-Example:set6-set7 (The elements present in set 6 but not in set 7).
+Example: set6 - set7 (The elements present in set 6 but not in set 7).
 Symbol(-)
-10. Dissimilar- It gives the elements which are not common elements to both the sets.Sym
+10. Dissimilar- It gives the elements which are not common elements to both the sets.Symbol(^).
 11. Frozenset- A frozenset is an immutable (unchangeable) version of a set or fixed set in Python.
 12. If we create a list, we can convet that list into set by creating another set.
-Syntax-set(Name_of_the_list)
+Syntax-set(Name_of_the_list).

 # Algorithm of Question-1
 1. Start.